nautobot/nautobot/nautobot/docs/user-guide/feature-guides/wireless-networks-and-controllers.md

 # Wireless Networks and Controllers

-This is an example of using Wireless Networks and Controllers to represent Wireless Access Points managed by a Controller in a Data Center.
-We will be using Central Mode on the Wireless Networks so that traffic from the Access Points is tunnelled through the Controller.
+This guide demonstrates how to set up Wireless Networks and Controllers to manage Wireless Access Points via a Controller in a Data Center.
+In this example, we use **Central Mode**, where traffic from the Access Points is tunneled through the Controller.

 ![Central Mode Diagram](images/wireless/central-mode.png)

 ## Optional Prerequisites

-Before we start adding Wireless Networks, there are features we can optionally setup to enrich the data in Wireless Networks and Controllers.
-Here are links to each of the guides for the features:
+Before configuring Wireless Networks, you can optionally set up the following features to enrich the data:

 - [Devices](getting-started/creating-devices.md)
 - [Locations](getting-started/creating-location-types-and-locations.md)